Art forgery: Problems with authentication

 A recent instance of potential art forgery involves the Getty kouros, the authenticity of which has not been resolved.
 The Getty Kouros was offered, along with seven other pieces, to The J. Paul Getty Museum in Malibu, California, in the spring of 1983.
 For the next 12 years art historians, conservators, and archaeologists studied the Kouros, scientific tests were performed and showed that the surface could not have been created artificially.
 However, when several of the other pieces offered with the Kouros were shown to be forgeries, its authenticity was again questioned.
 In May 1992, the Kouros was displayed in Athens, Greece, at an international conference, called to determine its authenticity.
 The conference failed to solve the problem; while most art historians and archeologists denounced it, the scientists present believed the statue to be authentic.
 To this day, the Getty Kouros' authenticity remains a mystery and the statue is displayed with the date: "Greek, 530 B.C. or modern forgery".

+A comparable case is the Vérité kiʻi, a Hawaiian figure auctioned by Christie's in 2017 and donated to the Bishop Museum.
+Several specialists in Oceanic art argued that it was a later imitation; radiocarbon dating of the wood returned a range too broad to settle the question, and its age remains unresolved.

 To combat these issues, some initiatives are being developed.

 The Authentication in Art Foundation.
 Established in 2012 by experts from different fields involved with the authenticity of art.
 The aim of the foundation is to bring together experts from different specialities to combat art forgery.
 Among its members are noted experts such as David Bomford, Martin Kemp, and Maurizio Seracini.

 The Cultural Heritage Science Open Source – CHSOS, founded by Antonino Cosentino.
 They "provide practical methods for the scientific examination of fine arts, historical and archaeological objects".

 The International Foundation for Art research – IFAR.
 Established 1969, it is a "not-for-profit educational and research organization dedicated to integrity in the visual arts.
 IFAR offers impartial and authoritative information on authenticity, ownership, theft, and other artistic, legal, and ethical issues concerning art objects.
 IFAR serves as a bridge between the public, and the scholarly and commercial art communities".

 Institute of Appraisal and Authentication of works of Art – i3A.
 A not-for-profit organization that gathers professionals of different fields, providing equipment and preparing procedure manuals aligned with international techniques, in the search of further knowledge on the production of Brazilian artists.